 You can see in the video several Muslim men climbing a Christmas tree in a Mall.
 They are trying to tear it apart.
 They don’t do a very good job which leads one to believe it must be made of metal or something.

 Most versions didn’t specifically say that the video was filmed in the United States (they were tellingly vague about the who, what, when, where, and why aspects of the clip), but some of them referenced “Western nations” and the purported failure of Muslims to assimilate in Western countries.

-Advancing the suggestion that the video had been filmed in America was a near-universally included ancillary and misleading claim that Muslims had demanded the cancellation of Christmas holidays in Maryland public schools (back in 2014):
+Advancing the suggestion that the video had been filmed in America was a nearly universally included ancillary (and misleading) claim that Muslims had demanded the cancellation of Christmas holidays in Maryland public schools (back in 2014):

 Religion of peace huh?
 The video below seems to point to the contrary as Muslims are seen tearing down a mall Christmas tree because it is a Christian holiday and in their minds, Jesus was only a prophet.

 You can see in the video several Muslim men climbing a Christmas tree in a Mall.
 They try to tear it apart but don’t do a very good job at it.